pikede/FavTeam/README.md

 ----------------------------------------------------------------------------------------------------

-Incoming features:
+Potential incoming features:

-For tracking and authenticating users, I would use analytic's tools provided by Google's Firestore and Firebase.
+Analytic and authentication using Google's Firestore and Firebase.

 Tier 1:
-The application would track each user's favorite team, favorite players and their stats, and provide them with regular updates per month for a $5.99 subscription per month for their first team.
+The application would track each user's favorite team, favorite players, and their stats, and provide them with regular updates per month for a $5.99 subscription per month for their first team.
 This would also include live in-game stats and updates.
 Each additional team would be 0.99 cents.

 Tier 2:
-The application would provide highlights, live mobile wallpapers, behind the scenes videos of training, game preparation videos, and team traveling videos for $9.99 per month.
+The application would provide highlights, live mobile wallpapers, behind-the-scenes videos of training, game preparation videos, and team traveling videos for $9.99 per month.